heran06/Library-Management-System/README.md

 * **User**       :  Represents a library user.
 * **Library**    :  Handles all core library operations (add book, issue/return books, list books).
 * **Main method**:  Contains the menu and runs the program.

+**Sample Output**

+After running the program,we get

+--- Library Menu ---
+1. Add Book
+2. View Books
+3. Search Book
+4. Issue Book
+5. Return Book
+6. Exit
+Enter choice: 2
+1 - The Tempest by John [Available]
+2 - Pride and Prejudice by Taylor [Available]
+3 - The Summer at Cousins by Jenny Han [Available]